Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Empirical Strategy

 \subsubsection{The Contribution of Human Capital}

-We use a Mincerian regression to analyse how women’s human capital and observable skills affect wage differences between sectors and genders, as follows:
+We use the Mincerian regression to analyse the association of workers's human capital and observable skills with wage differentials between sectors and genders.
+The estimating equation is as follows:

 where $\mathbf{y} $ is hourly wages in logarithm; $\mathbf{X}$ is $N\times k$ matrix of control variables (i.e., socio-demographic, human-capital and work-related variables); and $\delta_t$ are the time fixed effects.

-The set of controls includes three groups of variables as follows. \emph{Socio-demographic variables} include age and its square, nationality, ethnicity, religion, being in a stable relationship, having dependent children and the interaction of the last two. \emph{Human-capital variables} are education, experience and its square, years in education and its square, and training offered by the current employer. \emph{Work-related variables} include a dummy for female-dominated sectors, a dummy for low gender sector segregation, a dummy for working in the public sector, and the type of occupation.
-Working region dummies are included.
 Equation~\eqref{eqn:mincer} is estimated using OLS.

+The set of controls includes three groups of variables as follows. \emph{Socio-demographic variables} include age and its square, nationality, ethnicity, religion, being in a stable relationship, having dependent children and the interaction of the last two. \emph{Human-capital variables} are education (low, intermediate, and higher education), experience and its square, years in education and its square, and training offered by the current employer.\footnote{We included both the categorical variable for the education band (low, intermediate and high) and the continuous variable for years of education.
+The OLS assumption of the absence of perfect multicollinearity is not violated because years of education capture the intensity of the returns of education within each band.} \emph{Work-related variables} include a dummy for female-dominated sectors, a dummy for low gender sector segregation, a dummy for working in the public sector, and the type of occupation.
+Working region dummies are included.\footnote{Usual worked hours are not included in the specification because of possible endogeneity issues due to reverse causality.
+The estimates would be downward biased because hours would appear on both sides of the equation as wages are calculated based on usual worked hours per week \citep{borjas1980}.}

+Mincer regression is based on observable characteristics so as to ``hold constant'' individual factors that affect wages.
+However, this specification may not capture the selection of workers into sectors based on some relevant unobservable characteristics (e.g. self-esteem, ambition, competitiveness, risk aversion) that may influence wage differentials.
+In the next section, we address the possible bias that arises from omitting these unobservable factors.